imjuanvi/lineal_algebra/README.md

 - For the **code** please refer to `diagonalization.py`
 - The documentation in the pdf is not updated yet
 - **Given key matrix**: X = [[3,-2,-1],[2,-7,-7],[-2,10,10]]

+## 3. Least Squares

+- Still working on it